bruceravel/synchrotron_pop_up_book/script.md

 An **undulator** is an X-ray source located in one of the 30 straight sections of the ring.
-It is an array of dozens of powerful magnets (shown in red and blue).
-Each pair of magnets generates X-rays by deflecting the electron bunches.
+It is an array of dozens of powerful magnets (with north and south poles shown in blue and red below).
+Each pair of magnets generates
+X-rays by deflecting the electron bunches.
 The magnets are carefully arranged so that each pair of magnets generates X-rays that reinforce the X-rays from previous pairs, resulting in a massive amplification